-If you’re going to want to be able to stream music and movies from the internet (think Pandora and Netflix), you could really benefit from adding a wireless station to your car entertainment system.
+If you’re going to want to be able to stream music and movies from the internet (think Pandora and Netflix), you could benefit from adding a wireless station to your car entertainment system.
 These small boxes are powered by subscriptions that you pay separately for.
-You’ll get full wireless access wherever you go, and your car will basically be your mobile hotspot.
+You’ll get full wireless access wherever you go, and your car will be your mobile hotspot.

 4. Get Plenty of Headphones

 When you have a lot of people in the family car, chances are not everyone will want to listen to the same thing at the exact moment.
 That would be just too ideal.
 Keep a lot of headphones on hand so you can have people watching different movies and listening to different music simultaneously.
 Get some earplugs and keep them handy, too.
 You never know when someone may want to take a nap while the other passengers aren’t ready to relax.